Miami Railway Station Museum

 Miami Railway Station Museum | Victorian Era Family Hair Art

-In the Victorian Era, artists would use hair to create these masterpieces.
-Each element of the piece would be a different family member.
-Our's is made out of string and replicates one's made out of hair.
+In the Victorian Era, artists would use hair to create these artworks.
+Each material used in the piece would be a different family member.
+Ours is made out of string but is made to replicate those made out of hair.

 Trunks